View Winners of 2020 Tennessee Sustainable Transportation Awards

 Awarded by TDEC and TDOT

 The Tennessee Sustainable Transportation Forum & Expo (STF&E) is an annual conference where attendees share and discover projects that can reshape what is possible in transportation and mobility.
-In 2020, STF&E will be held as a free, online webinar series that will promote research, technology, planning, and policy developments that improve transportation efficiency, reduce vehicle emissions, and address the mobility needs of all.
-Panelists and speakers from across the country will highlight best practices to transform transportation systems efficiently, affordably, and sustainably.
-Sign up for the STF&E email list to receive updates on this year's forum.
+In 2020, STF&E was held as a free, online webinar series that promoted research, technology, planning, and policy developments that improve transportation efficiency, reduce vehicle emissions, and address the mobility needs of all.
+Panelists and speakers from across the country highlighted best practices to transform transportation systems efficiently, affordably, and sustainably.
+Sign up for the STF&E email list to receive updates on the 2021 forum.

 What are the short-term and long-term expectations for the growth of freight transportation?
 What transportation modes and markets are most heavily impacted, and what are the responsibilities of different actors (e.g., State government, private industry, personal consumers, etc.) when trying to make freight transportation more sustainable?
 The experts on this panel will answer these questions and more in a dedicated discussion on freight transportation in Tennessee.
-Register Here.
+Click here to watch the webinar recording.

-Moderator: Dan Pallme, Assistant Chief of Environment and Planning / Freight and Logistics Director, Tennessee Department of Transportation (TDOT)
+Moderator: Dan Pallme, Assistant Chief of Environment and Planning / Freight and Logistics Director, TDOT

 Speaker: Amanda Marruffo, Senior Manager of Environmental Operations, BNSF